CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 ### 1.1 Introduction

 Specialized applications are complex applications that are designed for individual and specific technical tasks and are generally not purchased and used as standard solutions.
 Instead, base solutions are customized for individual use by institutions, or applications are developed entirely by third parties or the institution itself.
 These specialized applications include, for example, human resources management software, social data management techniques, or reporting data.
-Careful planning of safety measures prior to selection and commissioning of an application is essential for the achieved safety level, since errors in planning such as eg B. missing security features during operation can not be compensated or only with high additional expenses.
+Careful planning of safety measures before selection and commissioning of an application is essential for the achieved safety level, since errors in the planning such as eg. B. missing security features during operation can not be compensated or only with high additional expenses.

 ### 1.2 Objective